 Yet to legally braid hair for a living, braiders in many states must spend thousands of dollars and hundreds of hours on cosmetology training—training that has nothing to do with African-style hair braiding.
 Instead of getting their businesses off the ground, hair braiders get tangled up in senseless occupational and salon licensing regulations.

 The Institute for Justice advocates at state legislatures for exempting braiders from state cosmetology licensing laws.
-Today, 22 states—Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Mississippi, Nebraska, South Dakota, Texas, Utah, Virginia, Washington and West Virginia—completely exempt braiders from licensure.
+Today, 23 states—Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Michigan, Mississippi, Nebraska, New Hampshire, South Dakota, Texas, Utah, Virginia, Washington and West Virginia—completely exempt braiders from licensure.

-Since IJ launched its Braiding Freedom initiative in 2014, 11 states—Arkansas, Colorado, Delaware, Indiana, Iowa, Kentucky, Maine, Nebraska, South Dakota, Texas and West Virginia—have exempted braiding from cosmetology, hairstyling, or barber licenses.
+Since IJ launched its Braiding Freedom initiative in 2014, 12 states—Arkansas, Colorado, Delaware, Indiana, Iowa, Kentucky, Maine, Nebraska, New Hampshire, South Dakota, Texas and West Virginia—have exempted braiding from cosmetology, hairstyling, or barber licenses.

 Check out IJ’s latest report on braiding laws: http://ij.org/report/barriers-to-braiding/